ULL-ESIT-PL-1718/pegjs-infix-2-egg/README.md

 * Be sure you have access to your version of the lib!

-* Since JSON dos not gives support to objects we have to modify the file `lib/eggvm.js` to re-build the objects from the JSON flat hashes.
+* Since JSON dos not gives support to objects we have to modify the file `lib/eggvm.js` to re-build the objects from the JSON flat hashes (remember we decided to represent our virtual machine programs in JSON format)
 To achieve this goal we introduce the `json2AST`method:

 ```